rqndom/curve.py/README.md

 # curve.py

-To run this wonderful application you will need numpy, cairo ans PyQt.
+To run this wonderful application you will need numpy, cairo and PyQt.

 ## Examples